 The cramps you get during your period can be tough.
-But if you have endometriosis, the pain can feel so intense it can affect your daily routine, and it even can stop you from doing some of the things you love.
+But if you have , the may be so intense that it affects your daily routine.
+It might even stop you from doing some of the things you love.

-Menstrual cramps are common, and you can usually get rid of them with over-the-counter medication or home remedies.
-But the pain from endometriosis is sometimes called “killer cramps” because it can be severe enough to stop you in your tracks.
-For a lot of women, it gets worse as they get older.
+Some women call the pain from “killer cramps” because it can be severe enough to stop you in your tracks.
+For many, it gets worse as they get older.

-Pelvic or belly pain might start before your period and last for several days.
-It can feel sharp and stabbing, and it usually won’t go away with medication.
+Pelvic or belly pain.
+It might start before your period and last several days.
+It can feel sharp and stabbing, and usually won’t help.

-Some women say it feels like their insides are being pulled down, and they have a gnawing or throbbing feeling that can be severe.
+Some women say it feels like their insides are being pulled down.
+They have a gnawing or throbbing feeling that can be severe.

 Backache.
-Your uterus and ovaries are near your back, and belly pain that makes you hunch over can hurt your back, too.
+Your uterus and are near your back.
+Belly pain that makes you hunch over can hurt your back, too.

-Leg pain.
+.
 Endometriosis can affect nerves that connect to your groin, hips, and legs.
-This can make it hard to walk, and you may have to rest often or even limp.
+This can make it hard to walk.
+You may limp or have to rest often.

-Painful sex.
-Many women with endometriosis feel pain while having sex or for up to 2 days later.
+.
+Many women with endometriosis feel pain while having or up to 2 days later.
 For some, it feels stabbing or sharp.
-Others describe it as an ache in the pelvic area.
+Others describe it as an ache in their pelvic area.

 Endometriosis and Infertility

-Endometriosis can make it hard to get pregnant.
-It may happen if the tissue growing outside the uterus causes scarring, which can affect your fallopian tubes and keep an egg and sperm from meeting.
-It can also stop a fertilized egg from implanting in the lining of the uterus.
+Endometriosis can make it hard to .
+This may happen if the tissue growing outside your uterus causes scarring, which can affect your and keep an egg and from meeting.
+It can also stop a fertilized egg from implanting in the lining of your uterus.

-Surgery can remove the extra tissue, which may make it easier to get pregnant.
-Or you may decide to look into assisted reproductive techniques (such as in vitro fertilization) to help you conceive.
+Surgery can remove the extra tissue, which may make it easier to .
+Or you might try assisted reproductive technology (such as ) to help you conceive.